wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

    2 Install subscription-manager in each node:

       ansible-playbook -i ../inventory-nfs-crio install-subscription-manager.yml

+      (you mayn need to run:  sudo pip install --upgrade setuptools if you meet such error "ERROR!
+Unexpected Exception, this is probably a bug: name 'platform_system' is not defined")

    3 Register each node with Redhat account.
 Make sure you have Redhat subscription account before this step: